How to Get From Monteverde to Tamarindo

-There are 4 ways to get from Monteverde to Tamarindo.
-You can choose between the shared minivan, bus, car rental, private transport.
-The most affordable option is by bus, starting from $10.
-The fastest route is by shared minivan (2h 40m).
+There are four ways to travel the 160 km distance from Monteverde to Tamarindo.
+You can choose between the minivan, bus, car rental, and private.

 We recommend taking the minivan from Monteverde to Tamarindo if you’re travelling alone or with just one or two people.
-The minivan is a direct option with fares starting from , including free hotel pickup and drop-off.
-Travel time is about .
+The minivan is a direct option with fares starting from 25,000 CRC ($55), including free hotel pickup and drop-off.
+Travel time is about 2h 40m - 4h 30m.

 The minivan may seem too expensive compared to the low-cost bus ride, but it comes with the advantage that you can travel door-to-door from Monteverde to Tamarindo.
 If you travel by bus, you’ll have to take 4 buses to complete this supposedly short journey.

-You can choose from companies operating minivans for this route: .
+You can choose from seven companies operating minivans for this route: Jorge’s Taxis and Shuttles, Transportes Varela Monteverde CR, Shuttle Services CR, Descubre Monteverde, RideCR, Montetravel and Interbus.

 On a tight budget?
 You can consider taking an indirect bus from Monteverde to Tamarindo, but we don't recommend it.
 You will need to take 4 buses and travel for around 8 hours (when you include the waiting time for your connecting transfers).

-But with combined fares from $10, the bus is definitely a more budget-friendly option compared to the minivan or taxi.
+But with combined fares from 4,650 CRC ($10), the bus is definitely a more budget-friendly option compared to the minivan or taxi.

 Still want to take an indirect bus to Tamarindo from Monteverde?
 Read on for a step-by-step guide.